castro-gzlz/TESS-cont/README.md

 This approximate method **typically provides very similar results** to the default ```method_prf: accurate``` method, so it and can be **useful to have a first hint** of the contamination level affecting your target (especially in higlhy crowded fields).
 However, **we encourage to use the accurate method for final analyses/publications**.
 We haved coded *TESS-cont* so that the PRFs of stars in common pixels are only computed once, and hence **even in highly crowded fields the computational cost should not surpass ~5 minutes**.

-## Other uses and precautions
+## Other uses, contamination metrics, and precautions

 **Other uses**. *TESS-cont* can be also used to **generate custom apertures** based on the computed pixel-by-pixel contamination.
 We can select a certain threshold (e.g. 80%) of flux coming from the target star, and generate and save an aperture that meets such a threshold.
-This feature

-**Precaution**.
+This feature is currently not documented, but you can drop me a message and I'll be happy to help.

+**Contamination metrics**.
+A **by-product** of the *TESS-cont* operation is the computation of the **CROWDSAP** and **FLFRCSAP** metrics.
+These are automatically saved the [metrics.dat]() file.
+We encourage to ensure that there are no major differences with the official TESS metrics.
+If this was the case, it could be probably related to a discrepancy between the DR3 and DR2 *Gaia* catalogs.

+**Precautions**.
 By default, *TESS-cont* uses the *Gaia* DR3 catalog.
 However, the TIC catalog (and SPOC PDCSAP) is stacked to *Gaia* DR2.
 Therefore, to understand the TESS PDCSAP photometry, the DR2 catalog should be considered as an [OPTIONAL](#optional--optional-parameters) argument: ```gaia_catalog: DR2```. **We highly encourage to run *TESS-cont* based in the DR2 AND DR3 catalog to ensure that there are no major differences**.
 If there were, it would be recomendable to correct your own PDCSAP/SAP photometry from crowding as explained [in this tutorial](https://heasarc.gsfc.nasa.gov/docs/tess/UnderstandingCrowding.html).

 ## Configuration file